 - We will consider your case seriously regardless of your gender or sexual orientation, and regardless of the gender or sexual orientation of the suspect.

-If we fail to achieve any part of the above guarantee, Chief Jim Dunlap will meet with you personally to address any problems.
+If we fail to achieve any part of the above guarantee, the Chief of Police will meet with you personally to address any concerns.
 The MSU Police want to continue to make the MSU campus safe for students, faculty, staff and visitors.